 ASA regularly monitors liquidity to meet its operating needs and other contractual commitments, while also striving to maximize the investment of its available funds.
-ASA has various sources of liquidity at its disposal including cash and cash equivalents, and its investments which are all considered marketable.
+ASA has various sources of liquidity at its disposal including cash and cash equivalents, its marketable investments, and a newly established line of credit facility.